Py-GNU-Unix/oopygame/README.md

 ---

-## Brief description:
+### Brief description

-That's an object oriented API for pygame.
-You can create great programs without many code.
-This API can be modded with daemons and childs classes.
-Basically you create a Window with a class (BaseWindow, Window), and you put in it some object istances (of the classes BaseObject, Object, SvgObject, PercentedObject...).
-The window will display them, and when you will run " yourwindow.do_routine() ", the window will update the image.
+That's an Object-oriented API based on pygame.
+The goal of this library is help to create great programs in less time as possible.
+This library is easly extendible with demon and subclasses.

 ---